 Patagonia - An environmentally responsible, sustainable outdoor clothing company.-

 - Peter Croft (1958-)- Career includes big routes in Yosemite National Park, Squamish, British Columbia as well as the High Sierra.
 Wrote several books, the latest "The Good, the Great, and the Awesome: The Top 40 High Sierra Rock Climbs. "

 Also "Trad Climber's Bible (How To Climb Series)"

 - Steph Davis - In 2003, Davis became the second woman to free climb El Capitan in one day.

-- Warren Harding, One of the most accomplished and influential American rock climbers of the 1950s to 1970s.
-First ascent of The Nose (aid) on El Capitan in 1958.
+- Warren Harding (1924-2002), One of the most accomplished and influential American rock climbers of the 1950s to 1970s.
+First ascent of The Nose (aid) on El Capitan in 1958 in 45 days using siege climbing.
 Harding authored the book Downward Bound: A Mad!
 Guide to Rock Climbing.
 The book contains a description of the ascent of the Nose and the Wall of Early Morning Light (1970) as well as farcical instruction in climbing basics.

 where he climbed the Chouinard-Herbert route (V 5.11+, 15 pitches) on Sentinel Rock in Yosemite.